 Vacations, parties, and outdoor recreation: Summer is the season of fun!
-However, the celebrations and gatherings can make maintaining a sober lifestyle complex.
+However, the celebrations and gatherings can make maintaining a sober lifestyle a little more complex than normal.
 These five tips can help you think proactively about navigating stressful situations to avoid temptation and relapse.

 Summer fun isn’t always without risks.
 Unfamiliar environments, people, and unexpected temptations are all things a person in recovery should be prepared to manage.

 The new environment of a summer getaway can bring challenges for people in sobriety.
-While fun, the excitement that comes with visiting somewhere new and meeting new friends can quickly become overwhelming if you aren’t mentally prepared.
+While fun, the excitement of visiting somewhere new and meeting new friends can quickly become overwhelming if you aren’t mentally prepared.

 The season also has unexpected temptations and “slips” of all kinds, not just with alcohol or substances.
 People often indulge in meals and treats or overspend on vacation activities and souvenirs.
 Don’t let a lapse of discipline in one area become a slippery slope, especially if others drink during activities or alcohol is served at your destination.

 Prepare in advance for how you will handle stressful or tempting situations.
-The following question framework can help you find the right mindset before your event or activity:
+Use the 5 “W” question framework to help you find the right mindset before your event or activity:

 - Who?